Welcome to The Life we Dream

 The dying water planet of Lissia is inhabited by two distinct types of humanoid aliens (Lissians and Fisher-inz)

-The Fisher-inz of the red – eyes, fly above the planet searching deep into the waters for shimmer swimmers or the highly prized natural fuel cells needed to run the barges and planetary cargo ships
+The Fisher-inz of the red – eyes, fly above the planet searching deep into the waters for shimmer swimmers or the highly prized natural fuel cells needed to run the barges and planetary cargo ships carrying goods from one location, moon or planet to another.

 (Il Tabarro)